 What one eats has a profound effect on the body, especially during monsoons.
-The high levels of humidity make our digestion sluggish and slow down the immune defenses.
-Eating the right foods and avoiding the others will keep you healthy.
+The high levels of humidity make our digestion sluggish and slow down the immune defences.
+Eating the right foods and avoiding others will keep you healthy.
 Take a look at the asthma monsoon foods that work for people.

 Foods to Eat